BDA-KTS/semantic-search-over_social-media-posts/README.md

 }
 ```
 ## Repo Structure
-The repository is organized as follows:
+The repository structure is as follows:
 - **Folders**:
   - `data`: Contains the input file `input_queries.txt`.
 The output file `output.json` is also created here
   - `embeddings`: Contains the English embeddings file from Fasttext `en_embeddings.p`